1mingfei/thesis/README.md

+# Atomistic Simulations of Thermodynamics and Kinetics Related to Advanced Alloy Processing

-# PhD's thesis in Materials Science and Scientific Computing
+## My PhD thesis in Materials Science and Scientific Computing